-In the expansion (\ref{app:Pi_expansion}), we have retained the dependence with $\bm q$ in the zeroth term, that will be the responsible of providing the diffusive structue with $\omega$ and $\bm q$.
+In the expansion (\ref{app:Pi_expansion}), we have retained the dependence with $\bm q$ in the zeroth term, that will be responsible for providing the diffusive structure with $\omega$ and $\bm q$.
 The zeroth order is the standard spinless Polarization function,

 where $\text{Tr}[\,\sigma_i\sigma_j]=2\delta_{ij}$ has been used.
 The integral over $\varepsilon$ and $\varepsilon_{\bm k}$ is standard:

 Now we can easily average over $\varphi$:

 with the diffusion constant $D$ defined as $D=\frac{1}{2}v^2_F\tau$.
 This is the standard diffuson dependence with $\omega$ and $q$.